Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-admin report:

   stackato admin report  *<destination>*
     Retrieve a report containing the logs of the current or specified target.
+This is a stackato-specific command.

     .. raw:: html